springdoc/springdoc.github.io/faq.md

 - If the proxy adds the commonly used `X-Forwarded-For` and `X-Forwarded-Proto headers`, setting server.forward-headers-strategy to NATIVE is enough to support those.
 With this option, the Web servers themselves natively support this feature; you can check their specific documentation to learn about specific behavior.

-- If this is not enough, Spring Framework provides a `ForwardedHeaderFilter`.
-You can register it as a Servlet Filter in your application by setting server.forward-headers-strategy is set to FRAMEWORK.

 - You need to make sure the following header is set in your reverse proxy configuration: `X-Forwarded-Prefix`
 - For example, using Apache 2, configuration:
 ```properties